-(4) Proceedings before the Commission in relation to a dispute referred to it under section 48 or section 49 or to a dispute raised under section 51 shall be deemed to have commenced on the date on have concluded on the date on which the award or decision is delivered under sub-section (1) of section 54.
+(4) Proceedings before the Commission in relation to a dispute referred to it under section 48 or section 49 or to a dispute raised under section 51 shall be deemed to have commenced on the date on which the reference is made to it or, as the case may be, the dispute is raised before it.

-(5) Proceedings before the Commission or a Labour Court shall be deemed to
+(5) Proceedings before the Commission or a Labour Court shall be deemed to have concluded on the date on which the award or decision is delivered under sub-section (1) of section 54.

-59. Certain matters to be kept confidential.
-There shall not be included in any report, award or decision under this Act any information obtained by a Registrar, Conciliator, Labour Court, Arbitrator or Tribunal in the course of any investigation or inquiry as to a trade union or as to any individual business (whether carried on by a person, firm or company) which is not available otherwise than through the evidence given before such authority, if the trade union, person, firm, or company in question has made a request in writing to the authority that such information shall be treated as confidential, nor shall such proceedings disclose any such information without the consent in writing of the Secretary of the trade union or the person, firm or company in question, as the case may be:
+59. There shall not be included in any report, award or decision under this Act any information obtained by a Registrar, Conciliator, Labour Court, Arbitrator or Tribunal in the course of any investigation or inquiry as to a trade union or as to any individual business (whether carried on by a person, firm or company) which is not available otherwise than through the evidence given before such authority, if the trade union, person, firm, or company in question has made a request in writing to the authority that such information shall be treated as confidential, nor shall such